dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 For now, this TypeScript module simply exports a single constant (`API_URL`) that references your Flask backend application running locally.
 In the third part of this series, you will enhance this module to define different `API_URL` values depending on the environment.

-Then, you can create a new directory called `exams` inside `./frontend/src/app` to hold files related to this entity.
+Now, you can create a new directory called `exams` inside `./frontend/src/app` to hold files related to this entity.
 In this directory, you will create two files: `exam.model.ts` and `exams-api.service.ts`.
 The first file (`exam.model.ts`) will have a TypeScript class to represent exams:

 ```typescript
 export class Exam {